Relintai/pandemonium_engine_docs/tutorials/plugins/editor/visual_shader_plugins.rst

 .. image:: img/visual_shader_plugins_start3.png

-Create a script which derives from `class_VisualShaderNodeCustom`.
+Create a script which derives from `VisualShaderNodeCustom`.
 This is all you need to initialize your plugin.

 ::